 Stay in a beautiful resort

-If Bela krajina is one of the top places to visit in Slovenia, one of the nicest things to do in Slovenia is getting pampered at a lovely resort.
-Wait, I don’t mean the kind of resort where all one does is getting up in the morning, laying on the beach, and eat or drink.
+One of the nicest things to do in Slovenia is getting pampered at a lovely resort.
+But don’t get me wrong!
+I don’t mean luxury, all inclusive resorts where you end up just eating, sleeping or sipping cocktails.
 I am talking about a different kind of place, completely immersed in the gorgeous nature of Bela krajina, and that is friendly to the environment, soothing to the eyes and ears, and good to local people, local businesses and guests alike.

 Big Berry Luxury Landscape Resort, in Primostek a tiny village in Bela krajina on the border to Croatia, is all of this and much more.
-It is a fantastic base to explore more of the region and to also visit Slovenia.
+It is a fantastic base to explore more of the region and to check out other places to visit in Slovenia.

 Learn to respect the environment

-I am always very respectful to the environment.
-I differentiate all my garbage and try to leave as little footprints as possible.
-Those who visit Slovenia are normally impressed with how clean and how environmentally friendly it is, and I felt the same way.
+Slovenia is an incredibly clean country, where locals strive to respect the environment.
 There is no trace of garbage in the streets, people go around by bike, there isn’t traffic as we know it in the rest of the world.

-This is why I think that one of the most interesting things to do in Slovenia is to take their system as an example and try to implement it at home.
-In Ljubljana, a system by which people pay taxes based on the weight of residual garbage (the one that is left over after glass, aluminum, plastic, organic waste and paper are separated) has been put in place and it has been a complete success, where more than 60% of the waste produced is recycled.
+One of the most interesting things to do in Slovenia is learn about the system used in the country to decrease the amount of garbage each family produces.
+In Ljubljana people pay taxes based on the weight of residual garbage (the one that is left over after glass, aluminum, plastic, organic waste and paper are separated), and more than 60% of the waste produced is recycled.

 Legal Disclaimer: I was a guest of Big Berry during my stay in Slovenia, and a guest of the Tourism Board of Ljubljana during my tour there.
 All the views and opinions expressed are my own and based on my personal experience.
 The views expressed are honest and factual without any bias.